Measuring Web Traffic for Better Conversions

 Your site will gain popularity to web users if it is easy to access.

-In addition, fast exchange of information is one of the vital characteristics of an effective website.
+In addition, the fast exchange of information is one of the vital characteristics of an effective website.